Thomas Rongen: National teams

-Upon leaving United, Rongen was appointed head coach of the United States U-20 men's national soccer team, which he coached from 2001 to his appointment as head coach of Chivas USA for the team's inaugural season in 2005.
+Upon leaving United, Rongen was appointed head coach of the United States men's U20 national team, which he coached from 2001 to his appointment as head coach of Chivas USA for the team's inaugural season in 2005.
 However, ten games into the season, with the team's record standing at one win, one tie, and eight losses, he was let go of his head coaching duties.

-Rongen was appointed head coach of the Under-20 United States men's national team again in 2006 and led the team to the 2007 FIFA U-20 World Cup and 2009 FIFA U-20 World Cup.
-He was fired from that position in May 2011 after the team failed to qualify for the World Cup.
+Rongen was appointed head coach of the United States men's U20 national team again in 2006 and led the team to the 2007 and 2009 FIFA U-20 World Cups.
+He was fired from that position in May 2011 after the team failed to qualify for the 2011 U-20 World Cup.